Learn more about the O’Neill in Ireland program

 Additional Costs

-You will need to pay for your flight to Ireland, transportation to and from the airport, food that is not included in the program, and other incidentals.
+Students will pay for their own flight to and from Ireland, meals that are not included in the Program Fee, and other personal incidentals

 Scholarships